-Retractable leashes are very, very popular.
+Retractable leashes are very popular with dog parents.
 In case you aren’t familiar with them, they are leashes that consist of a long, thin cord on a reel.
-The leashes range in length, but their selling point is that they are very long (some up to 26 feet!), allowing your dog to roam and exercise but still be under control.
-With the click of a button, you can reign in your pet, albeit a foot or two at a time.
+The leashes range in length, but their selling point is that they are very long (some up to 26 feet!), allowing your dog to roam and exercise but still be under “control”.

-If there is a veterinary product that is more loathed by veterinarians than the retractable leash, I don’t know what it is.
-The retractable leash has sent many an individual (both pets and humans!) to the hospital.
+Veterinarians do not recommend the use of retractable leashes.
+They have sent many individuals (both pets and humans!) to the hospital.
 Sure, they allow your dog to stop and smell the roses without hindering your walk, but they also contribute to bad behavior and injury.

-Retractable leashes almost always teach a dog to pull.
+In reality, retractable leashes almost always teach a dog to pull.
 Think about it—you’re on a walk and your dog wants to walk faster than you.
 He pulls on the leash, and you let out a foot or two of line to let him walk ahead.
 BAM!
-You just rewarded him for an undesirable behavior (pulling on the lead).
+You just rewarded him for an undesirable behavior (pulling on the leash).
 When you reward behaviors, they are repeated.

-We veterinarians have seen all manner of injury due to the use of retractable leashes.
-Dogs on long leads can dart into traffic and get hit by a car.
-They can get into fights.
-They can get tangled in their own leash cord, which results in injuries to the limbs.
-They can tangle YOU in their cord, causing you to fall or be dragged.
+We veterinarians have seen many injuries due to the use of retractable leashes.
+Dogs on long leads can dart into traffic, get into fights, or get tangled in their own leash cord, resulting in injuries to the limbs.
+They also can tangle YOU in their cord, causing you to fall or be dragged.

 Let’s break down the components: the fast-moving retractable cord commonly causes friction burns (“rope burns”) and more severe injuries to both human and dog appendages.
 The reel and handle are heavy, making the unit easy to drop.